Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 --HOT WALLET

-- - Example: Metamask ,
+- - Example: Metamask ,Trust wallet

 - Connected to the onternet (online)

 --COLD WALLET /AIR GAPPED (they have gap from the internet) Ex: -physical device